julianperrott/Blog/blog/content/post/WarcraftBot.md

 The next choice was how to code the different states of functionality.
 I wondered if there was an AI approach that could work?
 After a little research I found something called ["Goal Orientated Action Planning"](https://gamedevelopment.tutsplus.com/tutorials/goal-oriented-action-planning-for-a-smarter-ai--cms-20793) which gives the ability to have multiple goals which are independent and can be switched between without needing to know about each other.

 The other major decision was the front end.
 To allow the bot to be visible remotely I decided to use [Blazor Server](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor).
-Because the bot is running on the server (my pc), it has access to all the bot's state and can render it as it changes, pushing down the new UI changes to the client using [SignalR](https://dotnet.microsoft.com/apps/aspnet/signalr).
+Because the bot is running on the server (my PC), it has access to all the bot's state and can render it as it changes, pushing down the new UI changes to the client using [SignalR](https://dotnet.microsoft.com/apps/aspnet/signalr).
 This choice also lets me gain experience with Blazor.

 To enable the current state of the game to be accessible without needing to read it each time, I decided that more than one thread would be required.